Thelonious Monster: 1984–1994: Initial success

+2004–present: Reunion shows and later albums

 After several years of sporadic activity and Forrest's tenure with The Bicycle Thief, Thelonious Monster reunited in 2004 at the Coachella Valley Music and Arts Festival in Indio, California and at the Sunset Junction Street Fair in Los Angeles, and released their first new album in 12 years.
 California Clam Chowder would feature guitarist Josh Klinghoffer, who was also a member of Forrest's short-lived band, The Bicycle Thief.
-Klinghoffer would eventually go on to replace John Frusciante in the Red Hot Chili Peppers.

 In 2009 Thelonious Monster reunited for their first shows in five years.
 The band played a show at The Echo in Los Angeles as a warm-up for dates on Warped Tour, and a show at Pappy And Harriet's in Pioneertown, California.
 Former members of Thelonious Monster are featured in the 2011 documentary Bob and the Monster, which details the life and career of Bob Forrest.

 In 2019, Bob announced on his Instagram account that Thelonious Monster were in the studio working on a new album.
 He also posted a photo of Dix Denney and Josh Klinghoffer working in the studio.
+The album Oh That Monster was released in 2020 on United States Election Day.
+The band scheduled a 2021 album tour.

+On January 19, 2024, the band played what Bob Forrest described as "the last ever Thelonious Monster show" at a tribute concert to guitarist Mike Martt, who died in 2023.